Session 1: Are You Serious?! Why Would I Want to Attend a Seminar on DEATH?

 Session 6: YOUR FUNERAL.
 Let’s Plan It.
 WHY?
 So Your Loved Ones Will Not Be Arguing Over What They THINK You Would Want

 We plan and prepare for most events that we deem important, yet few of us prepare our loved ones with instructions on what to do when we die.
 Making final arrangements can be overwhelming for those close to you.
 Clear choices may be difficult to make.
 When the death of a loved one occurs, there are many decisions that will have to be made in a very short period of time.

-In this session, Dr. Oliver presents a 45-page funeral planning document, "Final Wishes."
+In this session, Dr. Oliver presents a comprehensive document, "Final Wishes."
 This document identifies your wishes, from the information needed to correctly write your obituary to your desired post-service event.
 Each participant will receive a free copy of "Final Wishes" for their use.

 To see where the next seminar will be held, click here.

 To inquire about having the life transition series facilitated for your organization, contact Dr. Oliver at 404.630.9106 or at email@example.com.